turboapps/docs/building/working_with_turbo_studio/b-snapshot_install.md

 - The **Setup** pane enables you to configure the MSI setup package, shortcuts, and other shell integration options.
 - The **Expiration** pane enables you to configure application expiration options.

-**Note:** TurboStudio users are responsible for any third-party licensing compliance for redistributable components included using virtualization.
+**Note:** Turbo Studio users are responsible for any third-party licensing compliance for redistributable components included using virtualization.

 #### Virtual Filesystem

-TurboStudio enables you to embed a *virtual filesystem* into your executable.
+Turbo Studio enables you to embed a *virtual filesystem* into your executable.
 Embedded files are accessible by your Turbo-processed application as if they were present in the actual filesystem.
 Virtual files are isolated from the host device.
 Virtual files do not require security privileges on the host device regardless of whether the virtual files reside in a privileged directory.
 Because virtual files are embedded in the application executable, shared DLLs do not interfere with those installed by other applications on the host device.

 In the event of a conflict between a file in the virtual filesystem and a file present on the host device, the file in the virtual filesystem takes precedence.